ecthompsoncodes/FDS-Epi-Project/README.md

 - `scikit-learn`: For data splitting.

 ## Running the model
+After further machine learning coursework and work experience, I built a new model that employs better practices.
+For example, categorical variables are handled differently depending on whether they are ordinal or nominal, data splitting is done sequentially since the data is sequential, and I use a simpler Neural Network model.
+The improved model can be found in the Jupyter Notebook: [Epi_NN_Model_Improved.ipynb](https://github.com/ecthompsoncodes/FDS-Epi-Project/blob/main/Epi_NN_Model_Improved.ipynb).

-The model architecture, training and evalutation is contained in the Jupyter Notebook: Neural_Network_Epi_Model.ipynb.
+The model architecture, training and evaluation for the original model is contained in Neural_Network_Epi_Model.ipynb.

-## Report and findings
 You can read the final report here: [Trustworthy_AI_for_Epidemiology_Applications.pdf](https://github.com/ecthompsoncodes/FDS-Epi-Project/files/15179439/Trustworthy_AI_for_Epidemiology_Applications.pdf)